MartinPaulEve/evusheld/2_campaign.md

 ## Write to Your MP and Members of the House of Lords
 One of the most important actions that you can take is to [write to your MP](https://www.writetothem.com/write).

-To make this effective, we have created [a template letter](/assets/downloads/Template-Letter-for-MPs.docx) that you can use to write effectively.
-Importanly, you should change this letter.
+To make this effective, we have created [a template letter](/assets/downloads/Template-Letter-for-MPs.docx) that you can use.
+Importantly, you should change this letter.
 Boilerplate letters tend to get standard responses, whereas a personally crafted letter will make much more of a difference.

 ## Make Media Contact
 We need to generate as much attention as possible for this issue.
 If you have contacts in the media, or work in the media yourself, please [get in touch with us](mailto:martin@eve.gd).